-Additional backgrounds, less important for these beam energies, are also included.
+Additional backgrounds, less important for our beam energy around 1.2 GeV, are also included.
 Deep inelastic scattering is from GRV94[10] for the nuclear structure functions with a correction described by Bodek and Yang[11].
 The software PYTHIA/JetSet[12] is used to generate these events.
 This analysis takes the charged current coherent pion cross section to be zero following [13], and include neutral current coherent pion interactions as in Rein and Sehgal[14].